 Starving Garfield

 Garfield, the cartoon, debuted in 1978 and has been in circulation since.
 The strip features a cat named Garfield, a guy named Jon Arbuckle, and Arbuckle’s dog, Odie.
-Arbuckle is an awkward, perennial bachelor; Odie, a clumsy, good-natured, and not too intelligent drooler; and Garfield, of course, is the lazy, lasagne loving feline and a bit of a curmudgeon.
+Arbuckle is an awkward, perennial bachelor; Odie, a clumsy, good-natured, and not too intelligent drooler; and Garfield, of course, is the lazy, lasagna loving feline and a bit of a curmudgeon.
 For most of the cartoon’s life, the three have lived together in comedic bliss.
 But in October of 1989, that blissful existence was threatened when Garfield woke up to find himself, cold and alone.

 And then it got really creepy.
 As seen below, for the five days after, Garfield found himself, alone, in an abandoned house.